 There are a number of studies and surveys on the use of technology by nonprofits.
 Check out websites of The Foundation Center or Independent Sector for additional information.

 Do you have website addresses for nonprofit organizations?

-Currently, NCCS does not have website addresses for nonprofit organizations.
-However, the Form 990 inludes an optional field for organizations' web addresses, which will be collected if organizations provide it.
+Currently, NCCS does not have website addresses for all nonprofit organizations.
+Some organizations have added their website and further details, which is optional.
+The Form 990 inludes an optional field for organizations' web addresses, which will be collected if organizations provide it.